kitwaicloud/kitwaicloud.github.io/spark_streaming/netpie.md

 ```

 ## Publish events to NETPIE
 Publish events in JSON format.
 Consult [NETPIE documentation](https://netpie.io/) for  examples and APIs to publish events.
-In our example program, each event reports load average, CPU utilization and memory usage of a host at every 10 seconds.
+In our example, each event reports load average, CPU utilization and memory usage of a host at every 5 seconds.
+The example program is available [here](cpuloadmem.js).
+Replace APPKEY, APPSECRET, APPID, GEARNAME and TOPIC with yours.

 ```json
 {"ts": "2018-10-29T09:53:36+0700", "id": "host-0000", "loadavg": 1.2243, "cpu": 75.7954, "mem": 69.7092}